 Scuba Travel run the Deep South Southern Sharks itinerary when the season is the best for the ultimate big fish sightings.

-All of our Deep South Southern Sharks trips run for 7 nights with 7 nights spent on board your liveaboard.
+All of our Deep South Southern Sharks trips run for 7 or 9 night on board your liveaboard.

 There are normally 3 dives a day apart from on your first and last day.
 There is usually an opportunity for a night dive during the week.
 There are around 17-18 dives on an average week but this can vary depending on local weather conditions.